Inter-node superconductivity in strained Weyl semimetals: Derivation of the quasiclassical Eilenberger equation

 Here, for the sake of brevity, we used the Einstein summation convention and omitted the arguments $\mathbf{k}_{\parallel}$, $\hat{\mathbf{k}}$, and $\mathbf{R}$ in functions $\tilde{g}$, $\tilde{H}$, and $\tilde{\Delta}$.
 By definition, $\epsilon^{jlm}$ is the antisymmetric Levi-Civita tensor and the square (curly) brackets denote the commutators (anticommutators).
 We also took into account that the kinetic part of the BdG Hamiltonian $\tilde{H}$ is proportional to the unit matrix in the Nambu--Gor'kov space and used the following shorthand notations:

-In general, the Eilenberger equation (\ref{Model-Gor'kov-Eilenberger-Eq-final}) is reminiscent of a kinetic equation, where the role of the distribution function is played by the integrated Green's function $\tilde{g}$.
-It is instructive to comment briefly on the physical meaning of some of the terms in Eq.~(\ref{Model-Gor'kov-Eilenberger-Eq-final}).
+In general, the Eilenberger equation (\ref{Model-Gor'kov-Eilenberger-Eq-final}) is reminiscent of a kinetic equation, where the role of a distribution function is played by the integrated Green's function $\tilde{g}$.
+It is instructive to comment briefly on the physical meaning of some terms in Eq.~(\ref{Model-Gor'kov-Eilenberger-Eq-final}).
 For example, the covariant derivative $-i\partial_{R_{j}}+2eA^{j}_{\chi}$, where the doubled electric charge $2e$ is indeed expected for Cooper pairs, is related to the second and third terms.
-The (pseudo-)Lorentz force and the effects of a spatially inhomogeneous (pseudo-)magnetic field are described by the fourth and eighth terms, respectively.
+The (pseudo-)Lorentz force is described by the fourth term.
 As we see, there are also several terms related to the spatial and momentum dependence of a gap.